simdutf/simdutf/README.md

 /**
- * Convert a binary input to a base64 ouput.
+ * Convert a binary input to a base64 output.
  *
  * The default option (simdutf::base64_default) uses the characters `+` and `/` as part of its alphabet.
  * Further, it adds padding (`=`) at the end of the output to ensure that the output length is a multiple of four.